denivale/FWC-QMBFS/README.md

 This work is published under the Creative Commons Zero v1.0 Universal.

+The statements above do not include any external program or latex package.

 # Requirements for LaTex output and visualization

 External programs: